 Introduction

+R03 – move to PRO 34

 Triggering can be used by an IN-CSE to make initial contact with a device hosting an ADN-AE or ASN/MN-CSE.
 For example, sending a trigger to a cellular device hosting an ADN-AE or ASN/MN-CSE to have it come register with the IN-CSE.
 The device trigger can contain information such as contact information of the IN-CSE and the types of protocol bindings and serializations supported by the IN-CSE.
 In response to this trigger, the ADN-AEs or ASN/MN-CSE registers to the IN-CSE.
 This is especially useful for use cases involving devices that have not been pre-provisioned with information of the IN-CSE.

 Currently in the oneM2M architecture there is no facility that allows an AE to initiate an IN-CSE to trigger an ADN-AE or ASN/MN-CSE.
 This contribution adds this capability.